 This post contains affiliate links and advertisements.
 Affiliate links and affiliate ads help support From Under A Palm Tree.
 They help pay for web hosting, email delivery, domain registration, and other various fees that help keep our blog operational.
 We appreciate your support!

-Meagan is in her mid-thirties and has been married for almost 10 years.
-She is a proud boy mom, happily navigating her way through the toddler years.
-She met her husband 20 years ago in high school; they got married 10 years later after graduating from the University of South Florida.
-Meagan currently helps run a family business with her parents and sister, while blogging about her life and taking care of her three-year-old son full time (at work)!
+Hi!
+I’m Meagan I just turned 40!
+I’ve been married for 14 years.
+I’m a proud boy mom, happily navigating my way through the little boy years.
+I met my husband over 20 years ago in high school; we got married 10 years later after graduating from the University of South Florida.
+I currently help run a family business with my parents while blogging about my life and love of DIY projects!

 Leave a Reply